-Step 1: Background on Archivists and Causes of the Civil War (5-10 minutes)
+Step 1: Background on Archivists and Navajo Code Talkers (5-10 minutes)

-- Show Video: Causes of Civil War. - As a class, discuss reasons the Civil War started.
-The Civil War started because southern states wanted to make their own laws and become their own nation.
-They also wanted to continue slavery. - Provide students with Handout: Civil War Sources.
-Explain that this handout has sources that can be used to analyze why the Civil War started.
-As a class, read through the sources. - Next, explain to students that archivists are in charge of keeping historical documents organized and safe so that people can read them and learn from them for many years.
+- Show Video: Navajo Code Talkers. - As a class, discuss why the Navajo Code Talkers were so important during World War II.
+Discuss how the Code Talkers were a group of Navajo Indians who helped create a special language based on their traditional tribal language to send important messages in code. - Next, explain to students that archivists are in charge of keeping historical documents organized and safe so that people can read them and learn from them for many years.
 One job of an archivist is to create databases of historical documents.
-The databases keep information about the historical documents, like when they were created, who made them, and what information they give us. - Next, explain that many professionals use databases to access information.
-They can use this information to learn more about the past. - Explain to students that databases are typically created for professionals to use.
+The databases keep information about the historical documents, such as the date when the documents were created, who made them, and what information is provided. - Explain to students that databases are typically created for professionals to use.
 For example, historians and anthropologists use databases to look up information about historical events.
-The problem is that these databases are not easy for students to use!
-Show Handout: Examples of Databases.
-As as class, discuss reasons why these databases wouldn't be easy for students to use (e.g., big words, not a lot of pictures, not easy to figure out what you are clicking on, looks intimidating).
+The problem is that these databases are not always easy for students to use!
+Show Handout: Examples of Databases. - As as class, discuss reasons why these databases wouldn't be easy for students to use (e.g., big words, not a lot of pictures, not easy to figure out what you are clicking on, looks intimidating).
 Ask students what they would change or add to the databases to make them more student friendly.
 Discuss the following: how can the design or wording be changed to make it easier for students to search for information?
 If time permits, go through the steps of looking through the Library of Congress or National Archives database and discuss with students what they thought about these professional databases.